cosmin1994p/researchAssistant/README.md

 # Kinde Starter Kit - NextJS with full App Router support

-This is a starter kit to get you started with Kinde on Next.js
+This is a starter kit to get you started with Kinde on Nextjs

 ## Dependancies